ABOVE PIC SHOWS

 part of the t-bar clamp should face the rear of the car.

-The side fitting should sit about 1" above the clamp and
+The side port should sit about 1" above the clamp and

 should face towards the motor.